Our rating(4.2/5)

 Features not included in the restaurant POS may be added through integrations with external apps compatible with Square.
 These apps cover functions like accounting, ecommerce, customer loyalty, inventory management and marketing.

-Typically, the external software will set you back extra, likely under a monthly subscription.
-So, you should consider carefully whether it is more economical to choose another POS solution containing all the features you need, or whether you don’t mind picking and choosing integrations that work with Square for Restaurants.
+External software will typically set you back extra with a monthly subscription.
+So consider carefully whether it is more economical to choose another POS solution containing all the features you need, or whether you don’t mind adding integrations that could make Square for Restaurants more costly.

 Online and self-serve ordering

-You can print QR codes to place on your tables, which seated customers can scan with their phones.
-A web page with your menu then appears in their phone browser, enabling the customer to order and pay for meals from their phones.
-All food orders will be sent to the POS or kitchen display system so they can be prepared immediately.
+If self-service ordering is still your thing, then QR codes can be printed and placed on tables, which seated customers can scan with their phones.
+A web page with your menu then appears on the phone, where customers order and pay for meals themselves.
+Food orders are sent to the POS or kitchen display system to be prepared immediately.

-Alternatively, Square for Restaurants can be connected with online takeaway websites (Menulog, DoorDash, Deliveroo, Uber Eats and Zomato).
-This requires a Doshii or Deliverect or subscription (a free trial and/or setup fee may apply).
-As with the online ordering page, Deliverect automatically sends takeaway orders to your POS system.
+Alternatively, Square for Restaurants can be connected with online takeaway websites (Menulog, Tanda, Uber Eats, me&u).
+This requires a Doshii or Deliverect or subscription.

 Card payments and hardware

-The Square for Restaurants EPOS only works on iPad and Square Register, not iPhone, Android tablets or computers.
+The Square for Restaurants POS app only works on iPad and Square Register, not iPhone, Android tablets or computers.

-Square Register includes a connected card terminal, whereas the iPad app only works directly with Square Reader.
-You can also use Square Terminal, but this has some restrictions.
-The system cannot be used with other card machines.
+Square Register has a connected card terminal, whereas the iPad app only works directly with Square Reader or Square Stand which has a built-in card reader.
+You can also sync the system with Square Terminal to help with table-side orders.
+The system cannot be used with other EFTPOS machines.

 The classy-looking Square Register is a complete countertop setup (minus a receipt printer and cash drawer).
 It has a touchscreen interface for the POS software and touchscreen card terminal facing the customer.
 You just need WiFi and then you’re good to go with that.